 In the past 7 years, computers and the internet have changed the face of real estate.
 Most agents haven't kept up.
-According to the National Association of REALTORS® (NAR) recent study,
+According to the National Association of REALTORS® (NAR)

-90% of all home buyers now use the internet for house hunting.
+recent study, 90% of all home buyers now use the internet for house hunting.
 While most agents are struggling to keep up, our company has been immersed in the latest technology!

+from the market and fail to sell because they were not marketed correctly.
 Besides not staying up to date with technology, less than 9% of agents are trained in the fine art of sales and marketing.
 That's because sales and marketing is nowhere in the training that agents receive in order to become licensed.
 The truth is most agents are good people; they just don't know how to do good marketing.
 Doing the kind of marketing that leads to a successful sale takes time, money and a great marketing plan.